 The Strand

-The Strand is a major road in Central London that runs alongside the Thames River.
-This location makes a lot of sense as the name “strand” comes from “strond” in Old English, meaning the edge of a river!
-Noteworthy places along the Strand include the Adelphi Theater (an important West End theater), the Savoy Hotel (London’s most famous hotel), the Somerset House, and King’s College.
-Moreover, the Strand is home to Simpson’s-in-the-Strand, one of the city’s oldest traditional English restaurants, and Twinings Tea Shop, which was established in 1706.
+The Strand is a major road in Central London running alongside the Thames River.
+This location makes a lot of sense as the name “strand” comes from the Old English word “strond,” meaning the edge of a river!

 Shaftesbury Avenue